kmvandenboss/door-renew-landing/PROJECT_STRUCTURE.md

 Utility functions and helpers
 - `upload.ts` - Utility functions for handling file uploads
 - `meta-api.ts` - Utility functions for API metadata handling
+- `analytics.ts` - Utility functions for analytics and tracking

 ## Project Overview
 This is a Next.js project with TypeScript integration, using Tailwind CSS for styling and Prisma for database management.
 The project follows a standard Next.js file structure with pages-based routing and component-based architecture.
 It includes custom fonts (Geist), various SVG assets, and image resources for the door renovation landing page.